CephBlockPool CRD

 : Settings for an erasure-coded pool.
 If specified,replicated

-settings must not be specified.
+settings cannot be specified.
 See below for more details on erasure coding.dataChunks

 : Number of chunks to divide the original object intocodingChunks